denivladislav/styled-components-tutorial/README.md

 # styled-components-tutorial
-This simple project was created in order to get familiar with styled-components.
+This simple project (site landing) was created in order to get familiar with styled-components.